SafeStep/add-responsibility-lambda/README.md

 }
 ```

-As mobile number is optional when a green user creates a new emergency contact
+As phone number and dialing code is optional when a green user creates a new emergency contact